-The study of communications, mass media and journalism is increasingly relevant in our globalized, interconnected world.
-The mission of the Policy Journalism and Media Studies Certificate is to meet the needs of students preparing for careers in media policy, journalism, or associated professions, as global communications enters into a period of rapid and profound change.
+The role of journalism in a modern society is increasingly relevant in our globalized, interconnected world.
+The mission of the Policy Journalism and Media Studies Certificate is to meet the needs of students preparing for careers in media policy, journalism, or associated professions.

 The Certificate has interrelated learning objectives: